|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Elected politicians have repeatedly demonstrated that they are not ready, willing or able to face the scope of the global warming problem.
-Their commitments to fossil CO2 emission reduction, even at Paris in 2015, are insufficient to prevent thermal runaway, which will cause a spontaneous increase in Earth averge temperature of about 17.5 degrees C and an eventual sea level rise of about 80 m.
+Elected politicians have demonstrated that they are simply not ready, willing nor able to face the scope of the global warming problem.
+The commitments to fossil fuel consumption reduction at Paris in 2015 were insufficient to prevent thermal runaway, which will cause a spontaneous increase in Earth averge temperature of about 17.5 degrees C and an eventual sea level rise of about 80 m.

 For decades fossil fuel producers have deceptively promoted "renewable energy" because in most electricity systems that incorporate "renewable energy" for every 1 kWhe of renewable energy delivered an additional 4 to 6 kWht of fossil fuel are consumed for generation balancing.

-Today huge increases in non-fossil electricity production, far beyond the capacity of economically accessible renewable energy sources, are required to replace fossil fuels used for electricity production, heating and transportation, desalination of water and to meet the increasing per capita energy demand of third world populations.
+Today huge increases in non-fossil electricity production, far beyond the capacity of economically accessible renewable energy sources, are required to replace fossil fuels used for electricity production, comfort heating, transportation, desalination of water and to meet the increasing daily per capita energy demands of third world populations.

 However, the water moderated nuclear reactors in common use today are not a sustainable source of nonfossil energy due to: poor natural uranium utilization, limited working life and production of large amounts of highly toxic long lived nuclear waste.

-There is a solution to this problem which is ready for commercial implementation.
-It is widespread adoption of liquid sodium cooled Fast Neutron Reactors (FNRs).
-As compared to water moderated reactors, on a per kWh basis FNRs enable a 100 fold reduction in natural uranium consumption and a 1000 fold reduction in nuclear waste mass requiring long term isolation.
+The solution to this problem is widespread adoption of liquid sodium cooled Fast Neutron Reactors (FNRs).
+As compared to water moderated reactors, on a per kWh basis FNRs enable a 100 fold reduction in natural uranium consumption and a 1000 fold reduction in nuclear waste requiring long term isolation.

 Further advantages of FNRs as compared to water moderated reactors include: